smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 Minor ability changes:

-- Compoundeyes now grants 1.6x accuracy
+- Compoundeyes now grants 1.6x accuracy, Victory Star grants 1.5x

 - Solid Rock and Filter now reduce 1/2 damage of SE moves, not 1/4

 - Outrage, Thrash, and Petal Dance don't lock if the user has Own Tempo

-- Slow Start now only lasts 3 turns instead of 5
+- Slow Start now only lasts 2 turns instead of 5

 - Clear Body prevents all stat lowering (relevant: the Regis' Superpower and Metagross' Hammer Arm)

 - Thick Fat grants half damage from Fighting